-To be qRingside01_Coveruite honest, I’m not a wrestling fan, never have been never will be.
+To be quite honest, I’m not a wrestling fan, never have been never will be.
 I’m also not a fan of this style of artwork, it’s too generic or simple for my tastes.
 With all that being said I really enjoyed this book!
 It is interesting, different, and so completely not what I was expecting and I found myself really getting into it.
 Plus there are characters that we’re introduced to that really stand out and make this more unexpectedly universal.
 So my recommendation is to pick this up, give it a go, and see if you can find what I see in it.

 I loved how this opened up in Japan with a former big time wrestler now training new young talent and being reminded of his past.
 The guy he’s chatting with isn’t all that friendly either and he’s kind of a dick really but it’s great for what it is and what it does.
 It moves quickly enough to seeing Dan leave Japan for the states and seeing a match in progress being changed in progress.
 It’s interesting actually and we meet a couple guys who I’m going to guess will play larger roles in this story.
 After all one of ’em is Dan’s friend and the three meet up and a have bite to eat together.